-The Northwest Portland Area Indian Health Board's Executive Director and Human Resources Manager will review this Operations Manual in January and July or as needed.
-The Executive Director will recommend any proposed revisions and additions to the Personnel Committee.
-All such revisions and additions must be approved by a majority of Board members present at a regularly scheduled meeting at which a quorum has been attained.
+The Northwest Portland Area Indian Health Board's Executive Director and the Personnel Committee will review this Operations Manual in January and July or as needed.
+The Executive Director will recommend the proposed revisions and additions to the Personnel Committee.
+All such revisions and additions must be approved by a majority of Board members present at a regularly scheduled meeting, a quorum having been established.

-The Executive Director has the authority to make grammatical changes, revision, or edits to the Manual that do not substantially affect the meaning or intent of the policy.
+The Executive Director has the authority to make grammatical changes, revision, or edits to the Operations Manual that do not substantially affect the meaning or intent of the policy.